hyosung11/Launch-School/Courses/journal.md

 07:53 Before breakfast with the kids and I have programming on my mind and preparing for the GitHub interview.
 I need to dissect the job description and assess my knowledge and skills of those bullet points.

-09:00 Daily Scrum Questions
+08:52 Daily Scrum Questions

 1. What did you do yesterday?
    * [x] 1.
-Worked on Small Problems > Medium 1 > Rotation (Part 1)
-   * [x] 2.
-Watched Felicia Bacon's video about using PEDAC (I could ask her to do a study session with me)
-   * [x] 3.
-I got an interview at GitHub for an Inside Solutions Engineer position, so I did some research on the PreSales Collective website and GitHub Features.

-2. What will you do today?
-   * [x] 1.
 Practice Small Problems > Medium 1
      * [x] 1.
 Rotation (Part 2) - good to practice this one again and code out Laurent's solution as well
      * [x] 2.
 Rotation (Part 3) - needed to peek to get the answer
-     * [ ] 3.
-Stack Machine Interpretation
-     * [ ] 4.
-Word to Digit
    * [x] 2.
-JS109 Study Group
+JS109 Study Group - I found the `maxSequence` problem difficult
    * [x] 3.
 Prepare for interview with GitHub
      * [x] 1.
 Read PreSales Collective blogs on the hiring process
      * [x] 2.
+Research GitHub features

+2. What will you do today?
+   * [ ] 1.
+Dissect and annotate the Inside Solutions Engineer Job Description
+   * [ ] 2.
+Read PreSales Collective blogs on the hiring process
+   * [ ] 3.
 Research GitHub features

 3. Are there any blockers or impediments preventing you from doing your work?
    * None